 The next step in trimming hemlock branches is to select which branches need to be removed.
 Select the branches before you start trimming so that you do not over prune the tree accidentally.

 Then make your pruning cuts just above the needle whorls.
-Hemlock trees will grow new branches from the needle wholes and pruning just above them will ensure that the new branches come in properly.
+Hemlock trees will grow new branches from the needle whorls, and pruning just above them will ensure that the new branches come in properly.

 If damage to the hemlock tree is extensive, severe pruning may be needed.
 Hemlock trees can withstand severe pruning and will recover from losing as much as 50% of its branches.

-Pruning Hemlocks To Remove Competing Main Trunks
+Pruning Hemlocks to Remove Competing Main Trunks

-Upright hemlock varieties look best when they have only one main trunks, so home owners often want to remove secondary upright trunks that may start to grow.
+Upright hemlock varieties look best when they have only one main trunks, so homeowners often want to remove secondary upright trunks that may start to grow.
 These secondary trunks can be pruned back to their starting point on the main trunk or can be cut at any point along the trunk to stop its upward growth and encourage side growth instead.